Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 So What Should You Do?

-Do my classes and activities clearly support a specific academic interest?
+• Do my classes and activities clearly support a specific interest?

-Would choosing to declare a major strengthen or weaken my application narrative?
+• Would declaring a major strengthen or weaken my application?

-If you are applying to liberal arts colleges or universities that allow flexibility and you truly want exploration, applying undeclared can work well.
+If you are applying to flexible institutions and want to explore, undeclared can work well.

 Frequently Asked Questions